Graduate Student Services

 - With a dedicated Distance Education Librarian, St. Scholastica has ensured that educational resources are accessible to extended campus student.
 Take advantage of an extensive database that includes journals, magazines and newspaper articles organized by college majors.

 - Our Information Technology Department maintains a Help Desk to troubleshoot technology issues and help you take full advantage of available resources.
 Support is available to resolve Internet connection issues, software and hardware problems, etc.

-- The mission of the Disability Resource Center is to establish a campus that celebrates the diversity of learners and embraces all abilities.The Center strives to support students with disabilities and ensure equal access to all classes, College-sponsored programs and activities.
+- The mission of the Center for Equal Access is to establish a campus that celebrates the diversity of learners and embraces all abilities.The Center strives to support students with disabilities and ensure equal access to all classes, College-sponsored programs and activities.